Bernard Jee, Product Manager, Pilgrim Quality Solutions, an IQVIA company

 The Sampling Plan and AQL – Manage Inspection Quantity

 Sampling plans help to define your sample size or the number of items to be inspected for each lot of incoming material.
-When you choose a sampling plan, like the commonly used ANSI/ASQ Z1.4, you’re setting a baseline for the percentage of defects you’re willing to tolerate for each measured characteristic.
+When you choose an incoming inspection sampling plan, like the commonly used ANSI/ASQ Z1.4, you’re setting a baseline for the percentage of defects you’re willing to tolerate for each measured characteristic.
 This percentage may be 0 for your most critical product characteristics.
 For less critical characteristics, you may choose a different percentage (typically between 2.5-4.0%).
 This level is called your Acceptance Quality Level, or AQL.
 Based on your AQL, the sampling plan defines how many items to inspect for a given lot size.
 Typically, the lower the AQL, the higher the sample size you’ll need to have statistical confidence in a material’s quality.
-The sampling plan also defines how many defects can occur for the lot to still pass inspection.
+The incoming inspection sampling plan also defines how many defects can occur for the lot to still pass inspection.

 The Skip Lot Schedule – Control Inspection Frequency